fulldecent/structured-acceptance-test/Stat-Output.md

 Repeatability MUST be one of the following strings:

  * `Volatile` &mdash; Findings MAY change when repeating validation on the identical targets.
 Example: a web link checker, or package manager version checker. **This is the implicit default if not specified.**
- * `Repeatable` &mdash; Findings MUST be identical if the program is run again with the same inputs.
+ * `Repeatable` &mdash; Findings MUST be identical if the program is run again with the same inputs. ("Inputs" is not specified by this standard.)
  * `Associative` &mdash; Findings for targets [a, b] MUST equal the union of findings for [a] and [b] -- in other words, if only one file in changed, only that file need be tested.

 Note: `Associative` is the strongest and most useful guarantee.